-Course #1505 Grade Level: 11-12 Length: Semester (first course in two course sequence)

-A survey course that explores political, social, economic, and intellectual developments in the United States from colonization and settlement through the Civil War and Reconstruction.
+Length: Semester (first course in two-course sequence) A survey course that explores political, social, economic, and intellectual developments in the United States from colonization and settlement through the Civil War and Reconstruction.
 With successful completion, students will receive three (3) units of college credit.
-The course is UC/CSU transferable, meets Area 4 on IGETC, Area D6 on CSU-GE, and satisfies U.S. History, and American Ideals graduation requirement through the CSU system.
+The course is UC/CSU transferable, meets Area 4 on IGETC, Area D6 on CSU-GE, and satisfies U.S. History, and American Ideals graduation requirements through the CSU system.

-MSJC DUAL ENROLLMENT - HISTORY 112 US HISTORY SINCE 1865 3 Units
+MSJC DUAL ENROLLMENT - HISTORY 112 US HISTORY SINCE 1865 3 Units sequence)

-Course #1515 Grade Level: 11-12 Length: Semester (second course in two course sequence)
+Length: Semester (second course in two-course